cair/convolutional-tsetlin-machine-tutorial/README.md

 The Tsetlin Automaton learns by changing state.
 Each state transition is decided by the feedback from the environment (reward or penalty).
 As shown in the figure above, a reward makes the Tsetlin Automaton change state away from the centre, while a penalty makes it change state towards the centre.
 </p>

+#### Example Run
 <p>
-<b>Example.</b> The depicted Tsetlin Automaton is in state 3 (marked with a solid black circle).
+The depicted Tsetlin Automaton is in state 3 (marked with a solid black circle).
 Accordingly, it selects Action 1.
 Assume this triggers a penalty from the environment.
 The Tsetlin Automaton then moves from state 3 to state 4:
 </p>

 <p align="center">